 The food and services are top-notch.
 The only thing that they can improve on is to provide better ventilation in their rooms.
 Rest forget about the disappointment, they’ll make sure you have the best experience ever.
 The staff graciously helped me plan two days of my stay to the best of their abilities so I could cover most of the places.

-Philip, one of their staff members was there throughout with us. he took us to places and made sure everything worked seamlessly.
+Philip, one of their staff members was there throughout.
+He took us to places and made sure everything worked seamlessly.

-On the first day, it started raining and we couldn’t move our asses out and ended our day playing some pool and foosball which they have set up in their playing zone.
+On the first day, it started raining and we couldn’t move our asses out of the resort.
+And thus, we ended up spending time in their play zone, playing pool and foosball.

 We visited Anayirankal Dam, which is an ideal picnic spot right in the middle of tea plantations and also provides boating facilities.
 Later in the day, we headed to Surianalle Tea Estate which is the oldest from the British times.
 It is closed for maintenance work on Tuesdays so make sure you plan your visit accordingly.
 The phones/cameras are not allowed inside the factory premises but you can capture the lush green scenic view and tea plantation that’s widely spread over thousands of acres of land.